- Dedicate particular spaces to be used as project ‘hub’ areas for multiple projects, where temporary project teams can be cycled through as required.

 - As much as possible, staff should be able and encouraged to work anywhere, including outside the building, to maximise productivity – so long as security and confidentiality is not compromised.

-- A clear desk policy will allow desks to be used by multiple users and assist with information security.
+- A clear desk policy will allow workstations to be used by multiple users and assist with information security.

 Migrating work environments